DerKarlos/obi/other_notes.md

 ## Notes about wrong tagging.
 Changing it in the OSM database?
 * Rel 6137280 has a member  410265429 as type outline instead of outer  How to use Overpass?

+Notes on Bakerboy code:
+* isSelfIntersecting geht nur, wenn node an Kreuzung ist
+* Center is bbox-center
+* getWidth ist getMaxExtend
+* vertexAngle wozu?
+Nur für test
+* Test the three lights ... no: Ambient does not exist, 1 blocks control